tlienart/PkgPage.jl/page/index.md

 The `newpage` call will
 * generate a `page/` folder in your current directory which contains all the material to generate your site,
+    * modify `page/config.md` to change the description, layout, colors etc.,
+    * modify `page/index.md` to change the content.
 * place a `.github/workflows/DeployPage.yml` to enable the github action that will help deploy your page.

-The `serve` call will render your page and make it available for live-preview in your browser.
+The `serve` call will render your page and make it available for live-preview in your browser when you make modifications to either `config.md` or `index.md`.

 \alert{You can specify another folder name via `newpage(path="page2")` but don't forget to modify this in the `DeployPage.yml` as well (in 2 spots).}